jvm-repo-rebuild/reproducible-central/doc/TOOLS.md

 ./rebuild.sh content/org/apache/maven/shared/archiver/maven-archiver-3.5.1.buildspec
 ```

-You can also use `podman` as a container engine by defining the environment variables before you run `rebuild.sh`:
+You can also use `podman` as a container engine by defining these environment variables before you run `rebuild.sh`:

-	REBUILD_ENGINE
 	# The engine to use.
 Defaults to 'docker', but also tested with 'podman'.

-	REBUILD_ENGINE_OPTS
+	REBUILD_ENGINE

 	# Extra options to provide to the container engine.
 Defaults to docker: "", podman: "--userns=keep-id"

-	REBUILD_VOLUME_FLAGS
+	REBUILD_ENGINE_OPTS

 	# Extra flags to use when mounting volumes in the container.
 Defaults to "", but for podman running on an SELinux host, you need ":Z,rw"
+	REBUILD_VOLUME_FLAGS

 ### 2) Contribute to a new _buildspec_